John Riesen

 John Riesen (born 29 May 1990) is an American singer, actor, and musician best known for his performances as a tenor in musical theater, opera, and concerts.
 He was a semifinalist on America's Got Talent, has played lead roles in musical productions at Lincoln Center, and Segerstrom Center for the Arts, and performed in concert at Carnegie Hall.

 Riesen was an associate producer on Aaron Lazar's Impossible Dream album released in 2024.
 The record was nominated for a Grammy Award and charted at #2 on Billboard's Classical Crossover Album chart in 2024.
+In 2026, Riesen and Ian Gindes released the album "Letters From the Front," (produced by Patrick Zimmerli), which received favorable reviews.

 Early life and education

 John Riesen grew up in the Detroit area of Michigan.
 He was an avid baseball player (pitcher) and was awarded All-Region and All-State Academic honors.
 He began singing as a teenager and majored in voice performance and opera at Michigan State University where he received his Bachelor's and Master's Degrees.